-Financial services institutions, such as banks and insurance companies, rely on MDM-enabled transparency of their customer master data and product master data to capitalise on a number of industry trends, including:
+Financial services institutions, such as banks and insurance companies, rely on transparency of their customer master data and product master data to capitalise on a number of industry trends

-Master data management (MDM) plays a critical role in ensuring data transparency.
-MDM therefore enables you to leverage the customer and product master data – that you already have – to address and drive revenue from these current trends in the financial services industry.
+Master data management plays a critical role in ensuring data transparency.
+Master data management therefore enables you to leverage the customer and product master data – that you already have – to address and drive revenue from these current trends in the financial services industry.

-Get the full executive brief on the top ten trends in financial services and exactly how MDM can help you to address and capitalise on those trends, or get a quick summary below.
+Get the full executive brief on the top ten trends in financial services and exactly how master data management can help you to address and capitalise on those trends, or get a quick summary below.

 Banks are morphing into becoming technology companies.
 To support this paradigm, financial services providers need to implement scalable mechanisms by which they can collaborate on the development of new products and services with new types of business partners.